 Handshake, the ultimate career network and recruiting platform for college students and young alumni, is here!
-Created by students at Michigan Tech who were frustrated by the lack of opportunities on campus and the antiquated approach to college recruiting, Handshake is now used at over 400 schools nationwide and connects 230K employers to over 6 million students.
-Joining Handshake allows you to connect with thousands of top employers, get personalized job recommendations based on your major and interests, register for events and view career fair information, manage on-campus interviews, and schedule appointments with career counselors!
+Created by students at Michigan Tech who were frustrated by the lack of opportunities on campus and the antiquated approach to college recruiting, Handshake is now used at over 400 schools nationwide and connects 230K employers to over 6 million students and alumni.
+Joining Handshake allows you to connect with over 200,000 top employers, search for thousands of available jobs and internships, receive personalized job recommendations based on your major and interests, register for events and view career fair information, manage on-campus interviews, and schedule appointments with career counselors!

-UA Alumni who are paying Alumni Association Members can request access to Handshake as well!
-Alumni who are not paying members will need to join or renew their Alumni Association Membership by visiting the Alumni Association Membership page.
-Once your Alumni Association Membership fee has been paid, email a receipt of your paid membership to email@example.com to request access to Handshake.
+Recent UA graduates receive complementary access to Handshake for one year after graduation.
+After one year, those who are paying Alumni Association Members can retain access or request access to Handshake.
+Alumni who are not recent graduates or paying members will need to join or renew their Alumni Association Membership by visiting the Alumni Association Membership page.
+Once your Alumni Association Membership fee has been paid, email a receipt of your paid membership to email@example.com to request or retain access to Handshake.
+Alumni who sign up can request access to the University of Arkansas-Fayetteville during the Handshake sign-up process.

 How do I start using Handshake?